people

 news: false # includes a list of news items selected_papers: true # includes a list of papers marked as “selected={true}” social: true # includes social icons at the bottom of the page —

-I am a PhD student based in the Machine Intelligence Laboratory at the University of Cambridge, supervised by Samuel Albanie (Google DeepMind), Kai Han (The University of Hong Kong), and Emily Shuckburgh (University of Cambridge).
-I am part of the Application of Artificial Intelligence for Environmental Risk (AI4ER) CDT.
+I am a PhD student in the Machine Intelligence Laboratory at the University of Cambridge, supervised by Samuel Albanie (Google DeepMind), Kai Han (The University of Hong Kong), and Emily Shuckburgh (University of Cambridge).
+I am part of the Application of Artificial Intelligence for Environmenart oftal Risk (AI4ER) CDT.

-My research interests include evaluating, benchmarking and understanding the behaviour and capabilities of vision-language models, large language models and large multimodal models.
-I am particularly interested in the application of these models to the scientific and geospatial domains as well as long-context settings.
+My research focuses on evaluating, benchmarking and understanding the behaviour and capabilities of frontier models (VLMs, LLMs and LMMs).
+I am particularly interested in hard evals and the application of these models to the scientific and geospatial domains, as well as long-context settings.
+More recently, I've worked on low-latency browser automation and regularly update warpsurf.

 Previously, I completed an MRes in Environmental Data Science at the University of Cambridge.
 Before this, I worked as a Systems Engineer in the aerospace industry.
 I initially completed a Master of Physics (BSc MPhys) at the University of Warwick, supervised by Don Pollacco and Marco Polin.